 “After Vatican II, O’Connor began to execute the mandates of the council.
 The bishop expected compliance with duly authorized changes even though he personally lacked enthusiasm for some of them,” the diocesan history says.

-*Joseph McNicholas (1923-83); consecrated an auxiliary bishop in St. Louis in 1969, installed as bishop of Springfield in 1975.
+*Joseph McNicholas (1923-83) was consecrated an auxiliary bishop in St. Louis in 1969 and installed as bishop of Springfield in 1975.
 Civil rights advocate who helped organize Martin Luther King Breakfast, warned diocesan schools against becoming havens for people attempting to avoid public school desegregation.
 Created diocese-wide pro-life program, initiated “Come Home for Christmas” campaign to reconcile fallen-away Catholics.
 Died unexpectedly on April 17, 1983.

-*George Lucas (born 1949); consecrated 1999 in Springfield.
-Created fundraising program for education, “Harvest of Thanks, Springtime of Hope;” established diaconate formation program and ordained first class of 18 deacons in 2007.
-Created panel to investigate accusations of misconduct by local Catholic clergy.
-Was named archbishop of Omaha in 2009, first Springfield bishop to be promoted to archbishop.
+*George Lucas (born 1949) was consecrated in 1999 in Springfield.
+He created a fundraising program for education, “Harvest of Thanks, Springtime of Hope” and established a diaconate formation program and ordained first class of 18 deacons in 2007.
+Lucas created a panel to investigate accusations of misconduct by local Catholic clergy.
+He was named archbishop of Omaha in 2009, the first Springfield bishop to be promoted to archbishop.

-*Thomas John Paprocki (born 1952); appointed auxiliary bishop in Chicago, 2003; installed as Springfield bishop in 2010.
+*Thomas John Paprocki (born 1952) was appointed auxiliary bishop in Chicago in 2003 and installed as Springfield bishop in 2010.
 Has been vocal about objections to federal requirements that health insurance programs offered by Catholic-related institutions provide contraceptive coverage.
-One of three bishops named to examine “doctrinal ” positions expressed by the Leadership Conference of Women Religious.
+Paprocki was one of three bishops named to examine “doctrinal ” positions expressed by the Leadership Conference of Women Religious.